 Earlier in his career, Hauptman worked as a senior executive with Universal Studios in London and played a key role in the oversight of its international operations, focusing primarily on the music and filmed entertainment groups.
 Prior to that, he worked in restructuring and mergers and acquisitions with Alex.
 Brown & Sons in New York.
 Hauptman also produced feature films with credits including “State of Play,” starring Russell Crowe, “Millions,” directed by Danny Boyle and “Safe Men.”

 In addition to this work, he is deeply involved in several philanthropic and civic organizations.
-Andrew serves as a national trustee of City Year and is co-founder and Chair Emeritus of City Year Los Angeles.
+Hauptman serves as a national trustee of City Year and is co-founder and Chair Emeritus of City Year Los Angeles.
 He is a director of The Hauptman Family Foundation, co-founder and trustee of The Charles Bronfman Prize and President of the Chicago Fire Foundation.
-Andrew is on the board of the Yale University Council, the advisory board of The Los Angeles Coalition for the Economy and Jobs, and on the leadership councils of Service Year and of International Medical Corps.
+Hauptman is on the board of the Yale University Council, the advisory board of The Los Angeles Coalition for the Economy and Jobs, and on the leadership councils of Service Year and of International Medical Corps.
 He also participates in several business organizations, including the Bel Air and Aspen chapters of Young Presidents’ Organization (YPO).

 Hauptman holds a B.A. from Yale University and an M.B.A. from Harvard University.